 How to Convert a Provisional Patent to a Non-Provisional Application

-Understanding the Difference: Provisional vs. Non-Provisional Patents
+Understanding the Difference: Provisional vs. Non-Provisional Patent Applications

-- Immediate “patent pending” status.
+- immediate “patent pending” status

 Table of Contents